sibgit/sibgit.github.io/exercises_advanced_topics.md

     * First commit of the vim cheat-sheet project.
 Add README file
    ```

+   :fire:
    **Please note:**
     * The commit message for the second commit is a new message.
 You will need to
-      **edit the commit message** during the rebase.
+      **edit the commit message during the rebase**.
     * The `README.md` file still has 2 commits - because it's first commit is also the first
-      commit of the repo.
+      commit of the repo (and that first commit is more difficult - but not impossible - to
+      change).
    <br>

 5. Display the history of the repo using `git log --all --decorate --oneline --graph`.
 You will
-   see that, again, `dev` and `master` have diverged with duplicated commits.
-Rebase `dev` on
+   see that, again, **`dev` and `master` have diverged** with **duplicated commits** (temporarily
-   `master` to get rid of the duplicated commits.
-   When you are done, switch back to branch `master`.
+   save the hash of the commit to which `dev` is currently pointing - you will need shortly).

-   **Hint:** use interactive rebase to easily get rid of the duplicated commits.
+   To get rid of the duplicated commits, rebase `dev` on  `master`.

+   :fire:
+   **Important:** in this case, a regular rebase will *not* be able to automatically remove
+   the duplicated commits (because they no longer exactly match).
+   Instead, you should use **interactive rebase** and manually instruct Git to delete the
+   duplicated commits.

+   **To make sure that no changes were lost during your rebase**, try to run a `git diff`
+   between the commit of `dev` before the rebase and the current version of `dev`.
+   If the rebase was done properly, **the diff should not yield any difference**.

 6. As a final step, we want to fix a small bug in the `README.md` and `normal_mode.md` files:
+    * Switch back to branch `master`.
     * In the `README.md` file, remove the line starting with "TODO:".
-    * In the `normal_mode.md` file, remove the two last lines which contain duplicated commands.
+    * In the `normal_mode.md` file, remove the last two lines that contain duplicated commands
       (the "dd" and "yy" commands are listed twice).
    <br>

-   For *each file* to correct, create a `--fixup` commit (so you create 2 fixup commits).
+   For *each* file to correct, create a `--fixup` commit (so you create 2 fixup commits).
 You
-   should carefully select to which commit the fixup applies.
-Then rebase using `--autosquash`.
+   should **carefully select to which commit each of the fixup applies**.
+Then rebase using the
+   `--autosquash` option.

-   When you are done, rebase `dev` on `master` again (**Hint:** to easily skip a commit, you can
+   When you are done, rebase `dev` on `master` again (**hint:** to easily skip a commit, you can
-   either use interactive rebase as before, or use `git rebase --skip` when a conflict arises -
+   either use interactive rebase as before, or use a regular rebase and run `git rebase --skip`
-   see also the message that git is printing when a conflict is detected).
+   when a conflict arises - see also the message that git is printing when a conflict is detected).

    After the rebase, switch back to the `master` branch and display the history of your repository
-   with `git log --all --decorate --oneline --graph`.
-   It should look like this (note: commit ID values will differ):
+   (`git log --all --decorate --oneline --graph`).
+It should look like this (note: commit ID
+   values will differ):
     ```
     * 062a1e2 (dev) Maybe we should all switch to emacs...
     * 07e7d86 Add image file showing a visual overview of vim modes